ZeroSharp/zerosharp.github.com/source/_posts/2013-01-15-better-handling-of-decimals-in-the-xaf-audit-trail.markdown

 ### Explanation and fix ###
 A C# `decimal` is a type which represents a number's value *and its precision*.
 It actually stores the number of trailing zeros along with the value.
 For the `NewValue`, it has stored the decimal value as the user entered it - with no trailing zeros.
 Howevever, for the `OldValue`, it has retrieved the value from the database and used the SQL column definition to determine the precision.

-The default SQL column type that XPO column type for properties of type `decimal` is [the `money` type](http://msdn.microsoft.com/en-us/library/aa933242.aspx) which stores 4 decimal places of precision.
+The default SQL column type that XPO column type for properties of type `decimal` is the `money` type ([see the MSDN documentation](http://msdn.microsoft.com/en-us/library/aa933242.aspx)) which stores 4 decimal places of precision.
 If we override this with, say, a `DECIMAL(28, 13)`, the audit trail would show 13 decimal places of precision.

 From the user's perspective, this looks a little confusing, so let's fix it.